 - Use it to make vegan caesar salad dressing.

 Those are just a few ideas to get you started.
-There is really not end to how you can use nutritional yeast in your kitchen.
-From sweet to to savour to smoothies and sauces, nutritional yeast is versatile, nutritious and a must-have staple, especially in a plant-based kitchen.
+There is really not end to the ways you can use nutritional yeast in your kitchen.
+Like I said, I even use it in desserts from time to time.
+From sweet to savoury to smoothies and sauces, nutritional yeast is versatile, nutritious and a must-have staple, especially in a plant-based kitchen.
 Buy it for it’s many heath benefits and enjoy it for it’s delicious, cheesy goodness.

 Ready to Try Nutritional Yeast?